-- a. the likelihood that the project would proceed without the grant and how the grant will impact the project in terms of scale and timing - b. the total investment the grant will leverage - why the Australian Government should invest in your project, including expected spill over benefits.
+- a. the likelihood that the project would proceed without the grant and how the grant will impact the project in terms of scale and timing - b. the total investment the grant will leverage and why the Australian Government should invest in your project - c. the commercial potential of the project including the expected commercial outputs such as new products, processes or services, and/or any expected spill over benefits.